nbr23/calibre_webui/README.md

 The role
 [ansible-role-calibrewebui](https://github.com/nbr23/ansible-role-calibrewebui)
-can be used for easy deployment.
+can be used for easy deployment using docker and nginx.

 ### Dependencies